ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 JSON patch update, the ALTO client would have to retain the indexes of the prefixes for each PID.
-Logically, the prefixes in a PID are an unordered set, not an array; aside from handling updates, a client has no need to retain the array indexes of the prefixes.
+Logically, the prefixes in a PID are an unordered set, not an array; aside from handling updates, a client does not need to retain the array indexes of the prefixes.
 Hence, to take advantage of JSON patch for network maps, ALTO clients would have to retain additional, otherwise unnecessary, data.